 As a result, the study suggested that parents of socially anxious children are hypersensitive to the possibility of threat or failure.
 Consequently, their reactions can keep children from learning to fail or succeed on their own.
 In addition, the effects of helicopter parenting can even increase anxiety.

 For teenagers, developing an independent sense of self is crucial.
 Therefore, they need to test their own capabilities and explore the world on their own.
 In addition, teens need to learn how to face and cope with the consequences of their actions.

 Hence, overprotective, controlling parents limit teens’ opportunities to build the essential skills that help them flourish as adults.
 Thus, it’s no surprise that research reveals negative effects of helicopter parenting on teen identity formation.

 Furthermore, teen well-being suffers as a result of helicopter parenting.
 A study examined the link between college students’ well-being and their parents’ levels of control.
-Students who reported having over-controlling parents experienced significantly higher levels of depression and less satisfaction with life.
+Students who reported having over-controlling parents experienced significantly higher levels of anxiety and depression and less satisfaction with life.
 Moreover, the students felt that these effects of helicopter parenting were due to the violation of their basic psychological needs for autonomy and competence.

 The study concluded:

 “Helicopter parenting behaviors may also interfere with feeling a sense of competence because such parental actions can convey the message that parents do not have faith in their child’s abilities.
 Furthermore, when parents solve problems for their children, then children may not develop the confidence and competence to solve their own problems.”

 Effects of Helicopter Parenting on Adults